shoganhennessy/Econ_text_data/README.md

 # Econ Text data
-This repository contains all the files to work with NBER working papers
+This repository contains all the files to work with working papers in economics.